K-PaaS/application-platform-guide-eng/install/application_platform/kpaas_ap.md

 </tr>
 <tr>
 <td>-d</td>
-<td>Deployment Name (Default Value paasta, modifications affect other PaaS-TA services.)</td>
+<td>Deployment Name (Default Value ap, modifications affect other K-PaaS services.)</td>
 </tr>
 <tr>
 <td>-o</td>
-<td>The Option file applied when installing PaaS-TA provides attributes for each IaaS, whether or not to use Haproxy, and database setting functions.
+<td>The Option file applied when installing K-PaaS provides attributes for each IaaS, whether or not to use Haproxy, and database setting functions.
 </td>
 </tr>
 <tr>
 <td>-v</td>
-<td>Used to set variables in the option file or variables applied when installing PaaS-TA. <br> Option Categorized into required or optional items according to file properties.</td>
+<td>Used to set variables in the option file or variables applied when installing K-PaaS. <br> Option Categorized into required or optional items according to file properties.</td>
 </tr>
 <tr>
 <td>-l, --var-file</td>